-- Trout and salmon may not be filleted, and the heads or tails may not be removed in the field or in transit. - Anglers are encouraged to voluntarily release all cutthroat trout. - Any trout with cutthroat characteristics (not necessarily jaw slashing) is considered to be a cutthroat trout.
-Slash marks under the jaw should not be used to distinguish Bear Lake cutthroat trout from rainbow trout at Strawberry.
-Slashing is sometimes absent on Bear Lake cutthroats and sometimes visible on rainbows.
-Better characteristics are deep orange pelvic and anal fins on the cutthroats, and white-tipped pink to gray-green pelvic and anal fins on the rainbows.
-Rainbows also have the pinkish lateral stripe on the sides (see fish descriptions beginning on page 47 of this quide for more information).
+- Trout and salmon may not be filleted, and the heads or tails may not be removed in the field or in transit. - Anglers are encouraged to voluntarily release all cutthroat trout. - · Any trout with cutthroat characteristics (not necessarily jaw slashing) is considered to be a cutthroat trout.
+Slash marks under the iaw should not be used to distinguish Bear Lake cutthroat trout from rainbow trout at Strawberry, Slashing is sometimes absent on Bear Lake cutthroats and sometimes visible on rainbows.
+Better characteristics are deep orange pelvic and anal fins on the cutthroats, and white-tipped pink to graygreen pelvic and anal fins on the rainbows.
+Rainbows also have the pinkish lateral stripe on the sides (see fish descriptions beginning on page 43 of this guide for more information).